 The Sumitomo Pharma Loan Agreement also includes customary events of default, including payment defaults, breaches of representations and warranties, breaches of covenants following any applicable cure period, cross acceleration to certain other debt, failure to pay certain final judgments, certain events relating to bankruptcy or insolvency, failure of material provisions of the loan documents to remain in full force and effect or any contest thereto by the Company or any of its subsidiaries and certain breaches by the Company under the Investor Rights Agreement.
 Upon the occurrence of an event of default, a default interest rate of an additional 5.0% will apply to the outstanding principal amount of the loans, Sumitomo Pharma may terminate its obligations to make loans to the Company and declare the principal amount of loans to become immediately due and payable, and Sumitomo Pharma may take such other actions as set forth in the Sumitomo Pharma Loan Agreement.
-Upon the occurrence of certain bankruptcy and insolvency events, the obligations of Sumitomo Pharma to make loans to the Company would automatically terminate and the principal amount of the loans would automatically become due and payable.
-In addition, if it becomes unlawful for Sumitomo Pharma to maintain the loans under the Sumitomo Pharma Loan Agreement or within 30 days of a change of control with respect to the Company, the Company would be required to repay the outstanding principal amount of the Loans.
+Upon the occurrence of certain bankruptcy and insolvency events, the obligations of Sumitomo Pharma to maintain the loans under the Sumitomo Pharma Loan Agreement or within 30 days of a change of control with respect to the Company, the Company would be required to repay the outstanding principal amount of the Loans.

-As of June 30, 2022, approximately \$41.3 million of borrowing capacity remains available to the Company, subject to the terms of the Sumitomo Pharma Loan Agreement and the outstanding loan balance of \$358.7 million is classified as a long-term liability on the unaudited condensed consolidated balance sheet under the caption long-term debt, less current maturities (related party).
-Interest expense under the Sumitomo Pharma Loan Agreement was \$3.6 million and \$2.9 million for the three months ended June 30, 2022 and 2021, respectively, and is included in interest expense in the unaudited condensed consolidated statements of operations and comprehensive loss.
+As of September 30, 2022, approximately \$41.3 million of borrowing capacity remains available to the Company, subject to the terms of the Sumitomo Pharma Loan Agreement and the outstanding loan balance of \$358.7 million is classified as a long-term liability on the unaudited condensed consolidated balance sheet under the caption long-term debt, less current maturities (related party).
+Interest expense under the Sumitomo Pharma Loan Agreement was \$4.8 million and \$8.4 million for the three and six months ended September 30, 2022, respectively, and \$2.9 million and \$5.8 million for the three and six months ended September 30, 2021, respectively, and is included in interest expense in the unaudited condensed consolidated statements of operations and comprehensive loss.

-(B) Investor Rights Agreement
+(D) Investor Rights Agreement